19hours/sg-statutes/Acts/Income Tax Act.md

 B

-is the percentage of the total number of issued ordinary shares of that non-resident company as at 21st January 2009 beneficially owned directly by that limited liability partnership.
+is the percentage of the total number of issued ordinary shares of that non-resident company as at 21st January 2009 beneficially owned directly by that limited liability partnership

 (8C) No exemption from tax shall be granted to any person under subsection (8A) unless the Comptroller is satisfied that the exemption would be beneficial to the person resident in Singapore.